Matthew Part Two: Dive

 Blessed are those who …

-But Jesus didn’t teach to the culture of the world, he taught to the culture of the Kingdom.
+But Jesus didn’t teach to the culture of the world, He taught to the culture of the Kingdom.
 And that meant changing what we think about being blessed.
-For in Jesus you are blessed when you are persecuted.
-Are you kidding Lord, that doesn’t sound right does it, I thought persecution was an attack from the devil?
-But Jesus says you are blessed when you are persecuted for your’s is the kingdom of heaven (5:10).
+For in Jesus, you are blessed when you are persecuted.
+Are you kidding Lord?
+That doesn’t sound right does it… I thought persecution was an attack from the devil?
+But Jesus says you are blessed when you are persecuted, for your’s is the Kingdom of Heaven (M 5:10).
 Can you see how Jesus’ teaching goes against the teaching of this world and says we are blessed when we are poor in spirit, blessed when we are meek, blessed when we choose to be peacemakers?

 So today, as you read Matthew, re-write your wisdom and allow Jesus’ seemingly topsy-turvy teaching to change your worldview.
 Have a great time this week as you read this incredible book!
 See you next week for our last week in Matthew.